Bannirui/tutorial/cuda/README.md

   - `dim3 threads(256)` Initialise with x as 256, y and z will both be 1
   - `dim3 blocks(100, 100);` Initialise x and y, z will be 1
   - `dim3 anotherOne(10, 54, 32);` Initialise all three values, x will be 10, y gets 54 and z will be 32

+### THREAD

+Each of the running threads is individual, they know the following.
+Each of these are dim3 structures and can be read in the kernel to assign particular workloads to any thread.

+- threadIdx Thread index within the block
+- blockIdx Block index within the grid
+- blockDim Block dimensions in threads
+- gridDim Grid dimensions in blocks